Assistants API Overview (Python SDK)

 user: What are some cool math concepts behind this ML paper pdf?
 Explain in two sentences.

-Note There are more intricacies in Retrieval, like Annotations, which may be covered in another cookbook.
+Note There are more intricacies in File Search, like Annotations, which may be covered in another cookbook.

 Functions